graemefoster/QuickStart/readme.md

 ## Azure Active Directory

 ### Roles inside JWT tokens
 The sample defines two roles, Admin and User for authorisation.
 Both roles were declared Pascal case but when I retrieve a token I noticed the roles came back in lower-case.
+The Asp.Net Core libraries manage this OK.

 ### Audience in token
 Microsoft.Identity.Web can handle an audience in a token following the naming convention ``` api://<client-id> ``` .
 If you have a different audience remember to tell the library what to expect.